Bayesian Optimization

 max_EI = EI[max_EI_index]

-The steps Surrogate Model, Acquisition Function and Measure a new Sample are now repeated BUDGET
+The steps Surrogate Model, Acquisition Function and Measure a new Sample are now repeated BUDGET times.

 After that, generate the surrogate model once more and find the maximum thereof.